lilapila/Portfolio/README.md

 ## Skills
 ### Tech skills

-* knowledge of the software testing process and the creation of test documentation, including practical test case creation based on testing techniques and bug reporting
+* knowledge of the software testing process (test documentation, test case creation based on testing techniques, bug reporting)
 * knowledge of testing theory based on the ISTQB CTFL Syllabus
 * Agile project methodologies (Kanban, Scrum)
 * intermediate knowledge of SQL and basic HTML and CSS